jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 Here is a Flyweight pattern that's more akin to being an extension of Singleton.
 It's basically Singleton where the `static singleton` instance is replaced by a `static Map<Key, Flyweight>`.

 Both designs are sufficient.
-Using one of the other is a matter of personal style.
+Using one instead of the other is a matter of personal style.

 <img src="/assets/Flyweight2.png" alt="My Flyweight Design" width = "80%" align="center" style="padding-right: 20px;">